Tutte Short Exact Sequences of Graphs: Introduction

 \end{remark}

 \begin{remark} \rm We expect that Theorem \ref{Tutteses_theo} does not require characteristic two and believe that it can be generalised to arbitrary ground fields.
-We decided to restrict to characteristic two in the body of the paper since it suffices for the combinatorial applications and the main ideas of the proof are better exposed in this case.
+We rely on characteristic two in, for instance, the proof of Proposition \ref{toppzeroh1_prop}.

 \end{remark}